 At the mid-point of placement, pre-service teachers should schedule a discussion with their supervising teacher to review their initial progress and in order to complete the interim report form.
 It is the pre-service teacher's responsibility to ensure this conversation takes place.
 A copy of the completed form, signed by the supervising teacher, should be sent to the WIL team if two or more areas are identified as 'needs improvement'.
 The WIL team will arrange for an RMIT staff member to visit to discuss progress.
-A copy should also be given to the pre-service teacher to place in their Professional Experience Folder.
+A copy should also be given to the pre-service teacher.